 While uncertainty in energy markets persists, one thing is certain: as tempting as it may be spending time and resources blaming the architects of AB 1890 won’t solve California’s energy shortage

-Equally certain, attempts to roll back restructuring and return to the “good old days” of regulated monopolies will also fail and therefore must be rejected
+Equally certain, attempts to roll back restructuring and return to the “good old days” of regulated monopolies will also fail and therefore must be rejected.
+The same utilities that caused the problem by selling more generation assets than required, while failing to contract for energy from such plants during transition, should not be rewarded with re-regulation. (this seems pretty inflammatory)

 Instead, California should focus its attention on mending AB 1890 and electric restructuring, not on ending it